-“Now, you can withdraw 90% of PF savings for buying flat, land” - This headline in a leading newspaper got a lot of us thinking.
+“Now, you can withdraw 90% of PF savings for buying flat, land” – This headline in a leading newspaper got a lot of us thinking.
 Provident Fund Money was and is almost holy for much of India.
-For long it was the only retirement corpus people had and relied on it as such.
+For long it was the onlycorpus people had and relied on it as such.

 Recently, the government notified new rules stating that EPF members like you and I (if we have been subscribed to EPF for at least 3 years) can use up to 90% of our EPF savings (see notes below) to either pay a lump sum or towards EMI payments for a home buy.